Irati Wanti - The Poison, Leave It

 Wangangka yama nyirrinjji mana Manu Wangku Kuna

-After abandoning plans for a national dump in SA, the former Howard federal government announced in 2005 that it would pursue three sites in the Northern Territory, passing legislation to override NT government opposition.
+After abandoning plans for a national dump in SA in 2004, the former Howard federal government announced in 2005 that it would pursue three sites in the Northern Territory, passing legislation to override NT government opposition.
 The sites were Harts Range, Mt Everard and Fishers Ridge.
 Amendments made in 2006 allowed additional site nominations from Aboriginal Land Councils.

 The Northern Land Council offered an area on the Muckaty Land Trust for assessment in 2007, despite opposition from many Traditional Owners.
 A determined community campaign led by the Traditional Owners gained support from trade unions, public health and human rights organisations around the country.
 Annual demonstrations in Tennant Creek pledged direct action against any attempts to build the dump.

 The perception of remote Australia as an uninhabited sacrifice zone was captured by comments made by former Science Minister Brendan Nelson, who asked “Why can't people in the middle of nowhere have a low and intermediate level waste facility” and his successor Julie Bishop, who stated the sites were “far from any form of civilisation.”

 The Department of Defence sites were under consideration until 2012, but it was clear that Muckaty was the preferred site,with the government ignoring clear opposition and calling it a voluntary nomination.

 In June 2014, half way through federal court proceedings launched by Traditional Owners, the federal government agreed to not further pursue the site.

 Traditional Owners released the following statements after hearing their campaign had been successful: